family immigration

 Petitioning Family Members for a Green Card

-Contact an Essex County Immigration Attorney
+Contact an Essex County, NJ Family Immigration Attorney

-Immigration is a complicated matter and there are many aspects that need to be considered.
-If you need assistance bringing your family members to the United States, it is important to speak with an experienced attorney who can help you navigate this confusing process.
+Immigration is a complicated matter, and there are many aspects that need to be considered.
+If you need assistance bringing your family members to the United States, it is important to speak with an experienced family immigration attorney who can help you navigate this confusing process.
 The Law Offices of Christopher T. Howell, Esq. understands how much is on the line when your family is separated.
 Let our firm help you understand the family immigration process.
 Contact us today.